 It was this question that lead me to submit a proposal to the Pulitzer Center for Crisis Reporting, a non-profit journalism organization dedicated to supporting in-depth engagement with underreported global affairs.
 Every year Boston University’s Program for Global Health Storytelling brings together graduate students from journalism and public health to work with thePulitzer Center on their own projects.
 I felt incredibly lucky to receive the grant alongside fellow BU students Erica Andersen, Madeline Bishop, and Campbell Rawlins.
 As a group we were able to work from the Pulitzer Center in Washington, DC, this summer, learning from journalists and preparing for our trips before we said our goodbyes and went our separate ways.

 The past month has been hard and draining and wonderful and surprising and inspiring—not necessarily all at the same time.
 I’ve talked to coordinators of international NGOs who are orchestrating the three-year disaster response to Zika.
-I’ve spoken with women’s rights activists who are advocating to legalize abortion in cases of rape, insect, life of the mother, or life-threatening fetal abnormalities.
+I’ve spoken with women’s rights activists who are advocating to legalize abortion in cases of rape, incest, life of the mother, or life-threatening fetal abnormalities.
 I’ve spoken with OB-GYNs who, on their days off, have marched me into public hospitals to speaks with medical students.
 I have spoken to pregnant women living in both urban and rural areas.
 I have talked about the civil war, the current political landscape, mosquito control, Óscar Romero, the education system, health care, machismo, child marriage, gangs, US intervention, social memory, the history of indigenous peoples in El Salvador, the harsh realities of the subsequent genocide of said indigenous peoples, volcanoes, food, wine, coffee, and futbol.

 And in every conversation, I listen intently and then circle back to my original question: Has Zika changed reproductive health education in El Salvador?